fightfil/fightfil.github.io-src/content/Penultimate-Step/03_captains_practice.md

   - slurs
   - raging assholes
   - being outed
+summary: |
+    Orientation started so well, so let's see if that trend continues.
+    Spoiler Alert: Not so much.
+The second day of orientation brings on the first meeting of the High Jump squad of the track and field team.
+    Let's see how they like Ellie.
+    <p><a href="#commentary">More notes are at the bottom of the page.</a></p>
 commentary: |
     <p>So that was a fun time...</p>
     <p>I mean, now we know why this is an actual story and not just a diary